Planning Services

 What is Pre-consultation?

-Prior to making an application for a Zoning By-law Amendment, or Site Plan Approval, a pre-consultation meeting with staff is mandatory.
+Prior to making an application for a Zoning By-law Amendment, or Site Plan Approval, a pre-consultation meeting with staff is recommended.

 Pre-consultation prior to the submission of a formal application can help ensure a complete application and provide opportunities for early feedback on the proposed development plan.